sasurajachar/data-driven-testing-soapui/README.md

 # data-driven-testing-soapui
 Data driven testing of SOAP webservices

-First create config.properties file at some location in your machine. having basepath and projectname properties
+First create config.properties file at some location in your machine, having basepath and projectname properties

-basepath is the location of testdata and test evidences operation wise projectname is the operation name that you wish to execute in soap ui
+basepath is the location of testdata and test evidences operation wise, projectname is the operation name that you wish to execute in soap ui.

 Replace the <Full path of config.properties goes here> (line 13) in data-driven.groovy with full path of config.properties file.